-The Harvard Leadership Trek to Bhutan is organized for graduate students and alumni from Harvard to visit the Kingdom of Bhutan.
+The GNH Journey to Bhutan is organized for professionals and graduate students to visit the Kingdom of Bhutan.

-The Treks explore policy making based on GNH principles and how those lessons could be applied to our own lives and the organizations, communities and countries we aspire to serve.
+The GNH Journey is to explore policy making based on GNH principles and how those lessons could be applied to our own lives and the organizations, communities and countries we aspire to serve.
 We will explore questions such as:

 How is Gross National Happiness implemented in Bhutan?

 How can happiness be a competitive advantage for organizations and countries?

 How do we think about balancing happiness and productivity in our personal lives, the organizations and institutions we lead, and our broader cultures?